DoctorWkt/2FISC/Docs/journal.md

 I've also ordered a hot air reflow station and also a tablet oscilloscope, so my addiction is getting serious!
 The PCBs arrived last night, but I'm going to wait until the reflow station and the solder flux arrives.

+## Sat 11 Jul 16:52:07 AEST 2020

+I just realised that the instruction mnemonics that `clc` is using are out of date, so I brought it up to date.
+It also now compiles and assembles to an "a.out" format which I can upload to the new ROM monitor.
+So once I build the hardware I will be able to burn the ROM once and the upload programs through the monitor.